Azure/azure-sdk-for-js/sdk/storage/storage-queue/samples/javascript/README.md

 ## Prerequisites

-The sample are compatible with Node.js >= 8.0.0, except for the samples that use the async `for await` syntax, which require Node.js >= 10.0.0.
+The sample are compatible with [LTS versions of Node.js](https://nodejs.org/about/releases/), except for the samples that use the async `for await` syntax, which require Node.js >= 10.0.0.

 You need [an Azure subscription][freesub] and [an Azure Storage account][azstorage] to run these sample programs.
 Samples retrieve credentials to access the storage account from environment variables.
 Alternatively, edit the source code to include the appropriate credentials.
 See each individual sample for details on which environment variables/credentials it requires to function.